Adventurous wildlife encounters at Ratho Bush Camp

 Fish Eagle

-The 4x4 bush camp is situated on the banks of the Limpopo, a stone’s throw away from Botswana which is across the river.
+The 4x4 bush camp was situated on the banks of the Limpopo, a stone’s throw away from Botswana which is across the river.

 Birds-Limpopo-riverbank.JPG